 Step 1.
 Find a broker

 THETA and TRFUEL are pretty new to the market so you may struggle to find a trading platform that allows you to trade on them.
 This will probably change over time.
-Plus500 and eToro are two of the most popular crypto trading platforms.
+Plus500 and eToro are two of the most popular online crypto trading platforms.

 Step 2.
 Deposit money